netdata/netdata/claim/README.md

 Rooms.
 If a proxy is specified, it will be used for the connection process and for connecting to Netdata Cloud.

 These variables can be specified using any mechanism supported by your container tooling for setting environment variables inside containers.
-For example, when creating a new Netdata container using `docker run`, the following

 When using the `docker run` command, if you have an agent container already running, it is important to know that there will be a short period of downtime.
 This is due to the process of recreating the new agent container.

-The command that Netdata Cloud will provide to you is:
+The command to connect a new node to Netdata Cloud is:

 ```bash
 docker run -d --name=netdata \